 I just got home from the hospital.
 My son had his once dislocated shoulder surgically repaired today.
-Waiting rooms, I have found, allow for times of reflection.
-And I’m reflecting once more on relationships.
+Waiting rooms, I have found, give you the time and space to reflect.
+So, I’m reflecting once more on relationships.

 People have way more power than what they think they have.
 And I don’t mean power in an evil, “wahaha” way.
 I’m talking about the means to affect change.

-To the husband who decides to exercise his parental rights.
-It’s perfectly acceptable to take your child to visit the grandparents even if the wife has never “allowed” it before.
+To the husband who decides to exercise his parental rights, it’s perfectly acceptable to take your child to visit her grandparents even if the wife has never “allowed” it before.
 Just because she threatens to call the cops, and take the child and move away doesn’t mean she will.
-Playing her game only insures you continue to play her game.
+Playing her game only ensures you continue to play her game.

 To the wife who is always taking responsibility, even when it isn’t yours to take.
 Don’t.
 Stop.
 See what happens.
 Give him the chance to take it himself.
 Give God the chance to move on your behalf.